wodby/docker4drupal/docs/index.md

 ### 2. Mount my Drupal Codebase

 0. Read [must know before you start](#must-know-before-you-start)
-1. Download [docker-compose.yml file](https://github.com/wodby/docker4drupal/blob/master/docker-compose.yml) to your Drupal project root
+1. Download `docker-compose.yml` file from the [latest stable release](https://github.com/wodby/docker4drupal/releases) to your Drupal project root
 2. Replace php image from `wodby/drupal` (PHP + vanilla Drupal) to `wodby/drupal-php` (just PHP)
 3. Depending on your Drupal version use appropriate tags for _php_ and _nginx_ images
 4. Update _nginx_ and _php_ volumes to `- ./:/var/www/html` to mount your codebase